Wren6991/RISCBoy/Readme.md

 More detailed information can be found in the [documentation](doc/fpgaboy_doc.pdf).
 Please note that, whilst development is in an early stage, this document describes the project in past or present tense, so that I don't have to rewrite it later.

+Currently the processor supports the RV32IC instruction set, and passes the RISC-V compliance suite for these instructions.
+Support for the M extension (multiply/divide) is on the way.

 Building RV32IC Toolchain
 -------------------------